| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 immigration office.
 Cater also suspended arms sales to Iran, froze Iranian assets in American banks, and announced an

 embargo on Iranian oil, which obviously did not help the Energy Crisis.
-More important than his actions, were Carter's

 public statements which had the effect of enormously enhancing the value of the hostages to the Iranians.
 The President